urasandesu/Prig/README.md

 // You should grant the metadata token that you want to replace to the stub assembly with IndirectableAttribute.
 // The getter method of DateTime.Now in question is the static method that named get_Now,
-// so you should specify its token 0x060002D2.
+// so you should specify its token 0x060002D2(*).
+// [*] You can confirm the Metadata Token in the decompiled assembly(e.g. by using ildasm),
+//     or by referring MethodInfo.MetadataToken.
 [assembly: Indirectable(0x060002D2)]

 namespace System.Prig